shreyasminocha/Dummy.js/README.md

     </body>
 ```

 There!
 Dummy.js is at your service.
-Here's a [working demo](https://shreyasminocha.me/Dummy.js/demo.html).

 ## Configuration